immcantation/tigger/docs/topics/getPopularMutationCount.md

 -------------------

 data
-:   a `data.frame` in the Change-O format.
+:   `data.frame` in the Change-O format.
 See [findNovelAlleles](findNovelAlleles.md) for a list of required columns.

 germline_db
-:   A named list of IMGT-gapped germline sequences.
+:   named list of IMGT-gapped germline sequences.

 v_call
 :   name of the column in `data` with V allele calls.